-Strictly speaking, we must distinguish between task description and task execution.
+Strictly speaking, we must distinguish between task description and task execu-tion.
 The secretary executes C1 many times a day.
 The first time it is about patient A, the next time it is about patient B who lacks information and is parked.
 At the end of the day the secretary receives another message about patient B, this time with the missing information.
 Now the secretary can do more for B than the first time.
 Each time it is a new task execution but it follows the same task description.
-Programmers would say that C1 is a class and execution of C1 is an instance.
+Programmers would say that C1 is a class and execution of C1 is an instance or an object of this class.